The Ultimate U.S. Food Bucket List

 Where to find this food bucket list item: Los Angeles, California

-Recommended by: Cynthia Clozman
+Recommended by: Cynthia Clotzman

 One thing I love about living in Southern California is Oaxacan cuisine.
-During the Christmas holidays (and other special occasions for that matter) it’s not hard to find good homemade moles, a specialty food from Oaxaca, Mexico.
-Moles are thick, rich sauces made from seeds, nuts, chiles, chocolate, and— I kid you not—about 20 other ingredients.
-Mole is spicy, but not super hot.
+During Day of the Dead celebrations, over the Christmas holidays, and for several other special occasions on the Mexican calendar, it’s not hard to find good homemade moles, a specialty food from Oaxaca, Mexico.

-There are several kinds, but my favorite is mole negro.
-The best mole negro I’ve ever had is used liberally in the chicken tamal at El Nopal on Los Angeles’ west side.
 Wrapped in a banana leaf, the tamal is presented like the gift that it is, and will leave you feeling full for days.
 The mole within is dark, thick, smoky, somewhat sweet, somewhat spicy, with a very complex and earthy flavor.

 Want to sample different moles?
 Head to downtown LA’s Grand Central Market, where you’ll find “Chiles Secos,” a vendor specializing in dried chiles and moles.
 The moles are in pans behind glass and could be mistaken for gelato.